 In any negligence case in the Commonwealth of Massachusetts, including mesothelioma litigation, defendants are required to act in a reasonable and prudent manner to prevent foreseeable harm to foreseeable plaintiffs.

 With the vast amount of knowledge available about the dangers of asbestos exposure, it will be very difficult for anyone to claim they were unware of the dangers.
 Even if they claim they personally were not aware, the law in this area states that they should have known so that knowledge pertaining to risk will be satisfied in many cases.

-Contact the Law Offices of Jeffrey S. Glassman to schedule a free consultation with a Boston asbestos lawyer to determine if you have a case for an asbestos-related illness.
+Contact Jeffrey Glassman Injury Lawyers to schedule a free consultation with a Boston asbestos lawyer to determine if you have a case for an asbestos-related illness.

 Call Today - (617) 777-7777 -- Free Consultation